-Students interested in a career as a Physician Assistant have the option of pursuing any major along with completing specific prerequisites.
-Direct-entry Physician Assistant graduate schools typically require the bachelor degree be completed.
-Students must gain a thorough understanding of the profession through a range of shadowing experiences and significant direct patient care experience (through work as a Certified Nursing Assistant, EMT, Home Health Aid, etc.).
-Some programs require a competitive score on the GRE and community service hours.
+Students interested in a career as a Physician Assistant may pursue any major along with completing specific prerequisites.
+Direct-entry Physician Assistant graduate schools typically require the bachelor degree to be completed prior to enrolling.
+Students must gain a thorough understanding of the profession through a range of shadowing experiences and significant direct patient care experience through work as a Certified Nursing Assistant, EMT, Home Health Aid, etc. Some programs require a competitive score on the GRE and community service hours.

 Recommended Pre-Physician Assistant Courses

 Academic admission requirements vary by school, but usually include the following courses:

 At least one year of general biology with laboratory: